-It states that, when a system at equilibrium is subjected to a change in any of the factors determining the equilibrium conditions, system will respond in such a way as to minimize the effect of change.
+It states that, when a system at equilibrium is subjected to a change in any of the factors determining the equilibrium conditions of a system, system will respond in such a way as to minimize the effect of change.

-12.8.1 Factors affecting equilibrium:
+12.8.1 Influencing factors of Le Chatelier's Principle :

-(a) Change of concentration
+a.
+Change of concentration